TimelyGPT: Extrapolatable Transformer Pre-training for Long-term Time-Series Forecasting in Healthcare

-Transfer learning by pre-training on large time-series data followed by fine-tuning on small labelled datasets provides a promise avenue, yet the adoption of Transformer PTMs remains limited.
-Existing studies primarily focus on training from scratch on limited labelled data for long-term time series forecasting (LTSF) or classification tasks \citep{TS_PTM_survey}.
-These studies often introduce tailored architectures and attention modules to extract complex temporal dependencies \citep{informer, autoformer, fedformer}.
-However, the scalability of these transformers on large datasets remains untested \citep{kaplan2020scaling}.
-Additionally, recent studies question Transformer's benefits in LTSF, suggesting they may not outperform linear models \citep{zeng2022transformers}.
-They argue that permutation-invariant nature of self-attention causes the loss of temporal information.
-Transformers often underperform compared to convolution-based models in classification, potentially due to their struggles with multi-scale features \citep{ts2vec, omniscale}.
-Overall, existing research on transformers often lacks rigorous evaluation on large datasets and does not consistently outperform conventional approaches on small data.
-This underscores the pressing need to improve transformer architectures in time-series applications.
+Transfer learning by pre-training on large time-series data followed by fine-tuning for long-term time series forecasting (LTSF) tasks is a promising avenue.
+However, existing studies primarily focus on training from scratch on limited data for LTSF tasks \cite{TS_PTM_survey}.
+These studies often introduce tailored architectures and attention modules to extract complex temporal dependencies \cite{informer, autoformer, fedformer}.
+However, the scalability of these transformers on large datasets for LTSF tasks remains an open question \cite{kaplan2020scaling}.
+A recent study argues that the permutation-invariant nature of self-attention causes the loss of temporal information \cite{zeng2022transformers}.
+As a result, transformers often underperform compared to convolution-based models, potentially due to their struggles with local features and multi-scale features \cite{ts2vec, omniscale}.
+Overall, existing research on time-series transformers often lacks rigorous evaluation on large datasets and does not consistently outperform conventional approaches on small data.